bionode/gsoc18/README.md

 * [Issue95](https://github.com/bionode/bionode-watermill/issues/95) Currently working on this issue basically I've completed almost 70% of it so I will try to complete it before the gsoc ends.

+## What was not done and why

+Unforunately due to my college exams I was not able to start on time so basically I'm not able to acheive some of the goals.
+I will not able to do in my gsoc time but I will try to do all these things after my gsoc because GSOC made me habbit to contribution to Open source so I will love to work on these after gsoc.

+[Issue95](https://github.com/bionode/bionode-watermill/issues/95) I'm currently working but if I'm not able to acheive this so I will continue to this work after my GSOC.